canh25xp/ARTC/slide.md

 ## What is CLI ?

+A CLI application is:
+Any applications that you can interact with it from the Shell.

 - **CLI**: Command Line Interface `git`, `p4`, `odin4`
 - **GUI**: Graphical User Interface `git-gui`, `p4v`, `odin4v`
 - **TUI**: Text User Interface `lazygit`, `vim` <!-- Sometimes known as Terminal User Interface-->